Arnie09/DijkstraVisual/readme.md

 If you wish to run this locally you may have to change some path settings in settings.py.

-project is hoisted at [https://dijkstrafun.herokuapp.com](https://dijkstrafun.herokuapp.com)
+Project is hoisted at [https://dijkstrafun.herokuapp.com](https://dijkstrafun.herokuapp.com).
+Please use Google Chrome to view this web-app.